Storage quota

 We can get an overview with the dusage

-is not a built-in Unix command but rather a tool which we have
+Unix command but rather a tool which we have

-developed for NRIS clusters to wrap around lower-level commands and tools to
+developed for NRIS clusters to wrap

-get a quick overview.
-The actual output might be different for every user:
+output might be different for every user:

 $ dusage

-dusage v0.2.0
+dusage v0.3.0

-path backup space used quota files quota
+path space used quota (s) quota (h) files quota (s) quota (h)

-Please report issues at https://github.com/NordicHPC/dusage.
+Please report issues at: https://github.com/NordicHPC/dusage

 Troubleshooting: Disk quota is full

-Why this can be surprising for users and difficult to debug for staff:
+This can be surprising for users and difficult to debug for staff:

 On Saga and Fram: Depending on the state of the file system there can be a lag between going over quota and experiencing “Disk quota exceeded” errors.